Integer overflow: Video games

-In Super Mario Bros. for the NES, the stored number of lives is a signed byte (ranging from −128 to 127) meaning the player can safely have 127 lives, but when the player reaches their 128th life, the counter rolls over to zero lives (although the number counter is glitched before this happens) and stops keeping count.
-As such, if the player then dies it's an immediate game over.
+In Super Mario Bros. for the NES, the stored number of lives is a signed byte (ranging from −128 to 127) meaning the player can safely have 127 lives, but when the player reaches their 128th life, the counter rolls over to less than zero lives (although the number counter is glitched before this happens) and stops keeping count, and if the player then dies it's an immediate game over.
 This is caused by the game's data overflow that was an error of programming as the developers may not have thought said number of lives would be reasonably earned in a full playthrough.

 In the arcade video game Donkey Kong, it is impossible to advance past level 22 because of an integer overflow in its time/bonus calculations.
 The game determines the time/bonus by taking the level number a user is on, multiplying it by 10, and adding 40.
 When they reach level 22, the time/bonus number is 260, which is too large for its 8-bit 256 value register, so it overflows to a value of 4—too short to finish the level.

 Overflow is the cause of the "split-screen" level in Pac-Man.
 Such a bug also caused the Far Lands in Minecraft Java Edition which existed from the Infdev development period to Beta 1.7.3; it was later fixed in Beta 1.8.
 The same bug also existed in Minecraft Bedrock Edition but has since been fixed.